 So that we can identify any systematically recurring problems, we will classify complaints accordingly.

 Subject to legal constraints including our privacy obligations, we will make available data collected in respect of the complaint upon request to the EDR Scheme, of which we are a member, and the Australian Securities and Investments Commission.

 We will review our Internal Dispute Resolution Procedures at least every three (3) years to ensure that our complaints systems are operating effectively.
-This document was reviewed on 4th June 2015.
+This document was reviewed on the 1st of October 2018.

 A copy of this page can be downloaded as a PDF here.